alexharri/website/posts/canvas-to-ascii.md

 ### Nearest neighbor lookups in a 6D space

 Now we have a 6D shape vector for every ASCII character.
-Does that affect how we find the best character?
+Does that affect character lookups (how we find the best matching character)?

-Earlier, in the <Ts method>findBestCharacter</Ts> function, I referenced a <Ts method>getDistance</Ts> function that returned the distance between two 2D vectors but just glossed over it.
-The <Ts method>getDistance</Ts> function returns the [Euclidian distance][euclidean_distance] between the input points.
-Given two 2D points $a$ and $b$, the formula to calculate their Euclidian distance looks like so:
+Earlier, in the <Ts method>findBestCharacter</Ts> function, I referenced a <Ts method>getDistance</Ts> function.
+That function returns the [Euclidean distance][euclidean_distance] between the input points.
+Given two 2D points $a$ and $b$, the formula to calculate their Euclidean distance looks like so:

 [euclidean_distance]: https://en.wikipedia.org/wiki/Euclidean_distance